 And then the middle nineties, whacked out by my life and all its changes, I eventually decided to leave teaching because I wanted to try to make it as a writer.
 I had been lucky enough to meet award-winning writer Char March (wonderful poetry, short, stories and radio plays) and she, with great selflessness, gave me a fantastic apprenticeship in writing and performance.
 The fruits of that friendship can be found in Deadly Sensitive.

 I spent the next eight years in writing.
 I worked for the Metro newspaper, the Leeds Guide, and Northern Exposure, and became Writer in Residence for organisations as diverse as the National Library for the Blind and HM Prison Wakefield.
-This work extended into schools, so I’m the Writer in Residence for Calderdale High Schools, and for the University of Leeds, Faculty of Education.
-I also developed a secondary career hosting literary events around the country, talking to and interviewing writers about their work.
+This work extended into schools, so I was for many years the Writer in Residence for Calderdale High Schools, and for the University of Leeds, Faculty of Education.
+I have also developed a secondary career hosting literary events around the country, talking to and interviewing writers about their work.
 I can be often be seen on the platform of the Ilkley Literature Festival chairing events with folk as diverse as Sarah Waters, Billy Bragg or Andrew Motion.